NATO: 7,000 to 15,000 Russian troops dead in Ukraine

 “Our people cannot even adequately bury their murdered relatives, friends and neighbors.
 They have to be buried right in the yards of destroyed buildings, next to the roads,” he said.

 Still, major Russian objectives remain unfulfilled.
-The capital, Kyiv, has been bombarded repeatedly but is not even encircled.
+Kyiv has been bombarded repeatedly but is not even encircled.

 Near-constant shelling and gunfire shook the city Wednesday, with air raid sirens wailing and plumes of black smoke rising from the western outskirts, where the two sides battled for control of multiple suburbs.
 Mayor Vitali Klitschko said at least 264 civilians have been killed in the capital since the war broke out.